msys2/msys2.github.io/How-does-MSYS2-differ-from-Cygwin.md

 MSYS2 tries to provide an environment for building native Windows software.
 MSYS2 provides a large collection of packages containing such software, and libraries for their development.
 As a large portion of the software uses GNU build tools which are tightly coupled to the unix world, this environment is also POSIX-compatible, and is in fact based on Cygwin.

-MSYS2 provies a minimal shell required to run autotools and other build systems which get the source for software from the Internet from different repositories, configure them and build them.
+MSYS2 provides a minimal shell required to run autotools and other build systems which get the source for software from the Internet from different repositories, configure them and build them.
 The shell and core tools exist mainly to allow porting Unix programs to run natively on Windows (i.e. without requiring a POSIX emulation layer).
 MSYS2 doesn't try to duplicate Cygwin's efforts more than necessary, so the number of provided POSIX-emulated software is very small.

 Packages
 ========